 VIDEO: BBC Nature - Bellowing Fallow Deer

 VIDEO: BBC Nature - Sounds of Sika

+If you see a hedgehog then please plot it on the national Hedgehog Map.
 Bonfires can be seen as a perfect place for hibernation for hedgehogs, so please do check them for hedgehogs before burning!
 Winter gardening for hedgehogs - it’s cold outside, but don’t let that keep you from tinkering around in the garden.
-Here are five jobs you can do that will directly help hedgehogs:
+Here are six jobs you can do that will directly help hedgehogs:

-- Buy or build a hedgehog house (instructions here)
+- Buy or build a hedgehog house (instructions)

 - Replace patio grouting with sprouting!

 - Use prunings to make a mini woodpile